naimul-haque-sagar/spring_boot_microservice/README.md

  4.movie endpoint service -it's the endpoints of above three service for storing movie data

- 5.movie service provider -this is the aggregator service for collecting all info
+ 5.movie service provider -this is the aggregator service for showing all info

  6.eureka service discovery -discover all the service associated with